GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 An input layout, is basically the format we want to lay our vertices in our buffers.

 Since all our vertices we want to give to the GPU must be tightly packed in the same buffer, the Input Assembler needs a way to make sense of our data, this is exactly what an input layout is for.
-Let's see what input we expect in the vertes shader:
+Let's see what input we expect in the vertex shader:

 ```hlsl
 struct VSInput